Gilgamesh Pharmaceuticals

 Gilgamesh Pharmaceuticals is a pharmaceutical company that is developing psychedelic and related drugs as medicines.
 It is a "discovery stage" company and is focused on developing new chemical entities.

 Its drug candidates include the ketamine-related NMDA receptor antagonist blixeprodil (GM-1020; (R)-4-fluorodeschloroketamine or (R)-4-FDCK), the dimethyltryptamine (DMT)-related serotonergic psychedelic bretisilocin (GM-2505; 5-fluoro-N-methyl-N-ethyltryptamine or 5F-MET), the noribogaine-related κ-opioid receptor agonist GM-3009, and the non-hallucinogenic psychoplastogen GM-5022.
 Another potential candidate is GM-2040, a putatively non-hallucinogenic serotonin 5-HT_{2A} receptor agonist.

 The company was co-founded by Jonathan Sporn, Jeff Witkin, Dalibor Sames, Andrew Kruegel, and Mike Cunningham.
 Cunningham is a research scientist at Gilgamesh.
 Sames, Kruegel, and Cunningham have worked together at Sames's lab at Columbia University.

 In May 2024, AbbVie made an optional deal with Gilgamesh Pharmaceuticals to pay $65 million upright for rights to novel non-hallucinogenic psychoplastogens.
 It also agreed to pay up to $1.95 billion for a series of psychoplastogens.
+In August 2025, AbbVie acquired bretisilocin from Gilgamesh Pharmaceuticals in a deal worth up to $1.2 billion.